Dogs like to be close to their owners. In their hearts, all dogs want to be lap dog breeds.

 Are you searching for the best lap dog breeds?
 Do you like to spend time with a puppy?

-Spending quality time with your dog can help reduce your stress.
 Petting dogs releases the feel-good hormone oxytocin and can lower your heart rate and blood pressure.

-So how do you find the best lap dog breeds?
+So, how do you find the best lap dog breeds?

 Maltese

-This small, delicate dog is playful, confident, and loving.
 The Maltese is a true snuggler who will find ways to sit on his owner’s lap or chest.

 Black German Shepherd puppies

 Black German Shepherd puppies want to be lap dogs.
-German Shepherds love to play, are easy to train, and love being with children.

 Although people tend to think of Black German Shepherds as working dogs, they also make excellent family pets.